4 ways the CRA encourages banks to work hand-in-hand with their neighbors

 Redlining led to measurable disparities in economic outcomes for residents of redlined neighborhoods, disparities that persist to this day.
 For example, people from formerly redlined neighborhoods born in the 1970s and 1980s experienced a wide range of economic consequences of the practice, such as lower rates of homeownership and lower household income.
 More recently, residents from many of the same neighborhoods have suffered higher rates of COVID-19 complications including hospitalizations and death.

-CRA: Building Blocks for Change is a series exploring how the Community Reinvestment Act has influenced community investment and the Federal Reserve’s efforts to modernize CRA.
+CRA Building Stronger Communities is a series exploring how the Community Reinvestment Act has influenced community investment and the Federal Reserve’s efforts to modernize CRA.

 The CRA offers one tool for lenders to play a role in charting a different future for LMI neighborhoods.
 At its core, the CRA encourages banks to distribute their resources more equitably to traditionally underserved segments of the community.
 These efforts are then evaluated by the Fed and other regulators, who conduct performance evaluations and assign CRA ratings—ratings that are publicly available—to each bank, detailing their efforts to support the financial needs of those living and working in its geographically defined assessment areas.